BenjaminOsemene/SD10/README.md

-Design and write programs
+SD_Projects design and write programs.
-Provide solution to specific user needs
+Provide solution to specific user needs.
-It is mainly collaborative
+It is mainly collaborative.